 How is cervical cancer treated?

-Photo of a woman
+Photo of a woman leaning on a fence

-It is recommended that cervical cancer be treated in specialized centers where different types of doctors work together – including gynecologists, oncologists, anesthesiologists, pathologists, radiologists and psycho-oncologists.
+Experts recommend that cervical cancer be treated in specialized centers where different types of doctors work together – including gynecologists, oncologists, anesthesiologists, pathologists, radiologists and psycho-oncologists.

 What factors play a role in the treatment decision?

-A woman's treatment options will mainly depend on the following factors:
+The treatment options will mainly depend on the following factors:

-• If the tumor is still small and hasn't spread to lymph nodes: Surgery is usually enough.
+• If the tumor is still small and hasn't spread to the lymph nodes: Surgery is usually enough.
 If the cervical cancer is likely to grow again, radiotherapy is usually recommended too – with or without accompanying chemotherapy.

 • If the cancer has advanced further, but may still be possible to get rid of: Surgery generally isn't performed.
 Instead, the tumor is treated with a combination of chemotherapy and radiotherapy (chemoradiotherapy).